First Blush Hosta

 Hosta.
-Here's an eccentric new Hosta with absolutely unique colouring.
+Here's an eccentric and fabulous Hosta with absolutely unique colouring.
 New leaves emerge in spring with a wild, purple-red hue, prominent on the mid-rib.
 As summer moves along, most leaves will slowly turn to almost pure green.
 A very eye-catching specimen plant that deserves a prominent location.
 Amazing, care-free foliage that adds dynamic texture to a garden.
+Waxy, waterproof leaves are deeply veined and perfectly formed.
 Adding a few hosta leaves to a vase of fresh cut flowers transforms an everyday bouquet into something gourmet.
 If cut before they are fully opened, even the nondescript flowers can make a great bouquet filler.
 Height 12-16".
 No.1 root.

 Sold as: Pkg of 1

 It is very important to plant as soon as possible after you receive them.
 If it is necessary to store them for a short time before planting them, open the plastic bags.
 If the roots appear dry, soak them for a few hours in warm water.
 Store in slightly moist peat moss in a cold, but not freezing location until you can plant.
 They can also be placed in pots of soil if planting will be delayed for more than 2 weeks.
 Use any peat-based potting soil and pots with drainage holes.